 This Dussehra Know About 10 Things that Affect your CIBIL Score

-CIBIL score is one of the most important factors that lenders use to determine your eligibility for a personal loan, home loan, car loan, credit card, and other instalment credits.
+CIBIL score is one of the most important factors that lenders use to determine your eligibility for a personal loan, home loan, car loan, credit card, and other installment credits.
 It helps a lender to decide if you qualify for a loan or a credit card.
-Good credit score means you qualify for an easy loan at the most favourable terms, while your options begin to wear thin when you have a low or bad credit score.
+Good credit score means you qualify for an easy loan at the most favorable terms, while your options begin to wear thin when you have a low or bad credit score.
 Credit score has a significant impact on your financial health.

 This Dussehra know about 10 things that can make or break your credit score

 Things that can impact your credit score positively